FPGA4HEP/course_material/part2_aws_sdaccel.md

 where N is number of batches of 32 events (suggest use N=6168 if use the provided input features list), and data_dir is the directory with input features and keras predictions files.

 The application will produce a file with the predictions from the FPGA run.
-Compare it with HLS and Keras calculations using the extract_roc.py script in the hls4ml directory on the T2 instance (nb, copy the tb_output_data.dat from the F1 to hls4ml/keras-to-hls directory on the T2)
+Compare it with HLS and Keras calculations using the extract_roc.py script in the hls4ml directory on the T2 instance (nb, copy the `tb_output_data.dat` from the F1 to `hls4ml/keras-to-hls` directory on the T2)

 ```
-python extract_roc.py -c keras-config-FAVOURITE-MODEL.yml -f tb_output_data.dat
+python extract_roc.py -c keras-config-${FAVOURITEMODEL}.yml -f tb_output_data.dat
 ```